 Behavioural Science and Health

-Andrew Steptoe is Head of the Department of Behavioural Science and Health at UCL, and Director of the English Longitudinal Study of Ageing.
-He also directs the psychobiology research group at UCL.
-He was appointed British Heart Foundation professor of psychology at UCL from 2000-2016, and also served as Head of the Department of Epidemiology and Public Health and Director of the Institute of Epidemiology and Health Care from 2011-2017.
-He is a Past-President of the International Society of Behavioral Medicine and is a fellow of the Academy of Medical Sciences, the British Psychological Society, Academia Europaea, and the Academy of Social Sciences.
+Andrew Steptoe is professor of psychology and epidemiology in the Department of Behavioural Science and Health at UCL, and is Director of the English Longitudinal Study of Ageing.
+He was the British Heart Foundation professor of psychology at UCL from 2000-2016, and also served as Director of the Institute of Epidemiology and Health Care (2011-2017), and Head of Head of the Department of Behavioural Science and Health (2017-2024).
+He is a Past-President of the International Society of Behavioral Medicine and is a fellow of the British Academy, the Academy of Medical Sciences, the Society for Biopsychosocial Science and Medicine, the Academia Europaea, and the Academy of Social Sciences.
 His research interests include psychosocial aspects of aging, links between mental and physical health, childhood obesity, health behaviour change, and the psychobiology of stress.

 Professor of Social and Behavioral Science